Chukcha1337/simulation_improoved/README.md

 Welcome to my version of Simulation Java project!
-First of all, thanks for checking it, if i can get your feedback it would be awesome and alse it would help me a lot.
+First of all, thanks for checking it, if i can get your feedback it would be awesome and also it would help me a lot.

 About build.
 Main method is at Starter class.
 When you run it, there'll be a discription with commands to pause/resume/stop simulation.